-- Engage the spiked bumper behind the holding strap and use it as a pivot - avoid repositioning the chainsaw more than necessary. - The guide bar nose enters the wood (1) before it reaches the hinge - hold the chainsaw horizontally and swing it as far as possible. - Do not cut into the holding strap or hinge. - ► Make the felling cut up to the hinge (2) - Do not cut into the hinge - ► Make the felling cut up to the holding strap (3) - Do not cut into the holding strap.
+- Engage the bumper spike behind the holding wood and use this as the rotation point - reposition the chain saw as little as possible - The guide bar nose enters the wood (1) before it reaches the hinge - hold the chainsaw horizontally and swing it as far as possible.
+Do not cut into the holding strap or hinge. - Do not cut into the holding strap or hinge. - Make the felling cut up to the hinge (2) Do not cut into the hinge - Make the felling cut up to the holding strap (3) - Do not cut into the holding strap.